 DETERMINATION OF ANTIMICROBIAL ACTIVITIES OF THE EXTRACT

-The result of the antimicrobial activity of the fractions of methanolic extract of B. buonopozense against the test organisms, namely, staphylococcus aureus, Escherichia coli and salmonella sppare showed in tables 2 to 6 while table 7 shows the result of minimum inhibitory concentration of the extract on the test organisms.
+The result of the antibacterial activity of the fractions of methanolic extract of B. buonopozense against the test organisms, namely, staphylococcus aureus, Escherichia coli and salmonella sppare showed in tables 2 to 6 while table 7 shows the result of minimum inhibitory concentration of the extract on the test organisms.
 The extract showed varying degrees of growth inhibition against the isolates.

-Table 2: Antimicrobial activity of aqueous (water) fraction of Bombax-buonopozense stem extract
+Table 2: Antibacterial activity of aqueous (water) fraction of Bombax-buonopozense stem extract